 Advocating for Sustainability and Seasonality

 When it comes to sustainability and farm-to-table cooking, James Beard was a man ahead of his time, which is why he would feel right at home in Asheville.
 Before these terms became part of our culinary lexicon, Beard was advocating for both.
-He would appreciate that Asheville was the first city in the U.S. to be certified as a Green Dining Destination.
-He would applaud the Asheville independent restaurants that consistently make the list of “greenest restaurants in the U.S.
+He likely would appreciate that Asheville was the first city in the U.S. to be certified as a Green Dining Destination.
+He likely would applaud the Asheville independent restaurants that consistently make the list of “greenest restaurants in the U.S."

 Asheville is now a city of neighborhood tailgate markets and where regional grocery store chains tout their wide selection of local produce, meat and cheese.